 These areas include documentation, Advanced and Basic life support skills, patient assessment and compliance to standing orders.
 This division ensures that EMS delivery provided by the department meets approved State and local mandated standards, keeps abreast of changes and advances in the medical community, and continues to provide quality service and promote medical advancements as they occur within Fire EMS.

-The goal of the Brevard County Fire Rescue department is to ensure that our citizens and guests receive the best emergency care possible during an emergency.
+The goal of the Brevard County Emergency Medical Services department is to ensure that our citizens and guests receive the best emergency care possible during an emergency.
 It is important to ensure that the appropriate resources are dispatched to those in need of assistance.
 There are some instances when emergency services are not needed; nevertheless, the caller may require some non-medical assistance.
 The Community Health Resource Program (CHRP) was created to meet those demands as part of a mobile integrated healthcare system.
 The goal is to provide the necessary resources to those individuals who don't have an emergent medical need yet may need assistance in obtaining shelter, meals, prescription medications, and other non-medical needs.

 Push for Life, Stop the Bleed

 Since January 2017, Brevard County Emergency Medical Services has been hosting every other month an hour-long class for all county employees on Hands-Only CPR and hemorrhage control as part of their "Push for Life, Stop the Bleed" initiative.
 Hands only CPR is a quick and effective way to help maximize survival of a person suffering from sudden cardiac arrest.
 The class demonstrates the benefits and techniques associated with Hands-Only CPR along with several methods of how to control hemorrhage in the workplace.
 The class has been streamlined by the EMS Community Health Resource Program Coordinator, who hopes to expand the program into the community in the future.
 For more information, please contact the Office of EMS.

 Adobe® Acrobat® Reader® DC is free software you can use to read and access the information contained within PDF files.
 Adobe Acrobat Reader DC contains many capabilities specifically designed to make it easier for people with disabilities to read PDF files, regardless of whether the files have been optimized for accessibility.
 It leverages accessibility functions built into Windows® and Mac OS systems and allows adjustment of user preferences to optimize the reading experience for a variety of disabilities.